EUR/USD, GBP/USD, USD/CAD, USD/JPY – U.S. Dollar Tests New Highs

 U.S. Dollar

-U.S. Dollar Index rallies as traders focus on rising Treasury yields.
-Initial Jobless Claims declined from 264,000 to 242,000, providing additional support to the American currency.
+U.S. Dollar Index is moving higher amid debt ceiling uncertainty.
+Treasury yields are rising, which is bullish for the American currency.
+Traders should be prepared for volatility as FOMC Minutes will be released today.

-In case the U.S. Dollar Index settles above the 103.50 level, it will head towards the next resistance at 103.75.
-A successful test of the resistance at 103.75 will push the U.S. Dollar Index towards the 104.10 level.
+The nearest resistance level for the U.S. Dollar Index is located at 104.10.
+In case the U.S. Dollar Index manages to settle above this level, it will head towards the next resistance at 104.45.
+A move above 104.45 will push the U.S. Dollar Index towards the 104.75 level.

 EUR/USD

-EUR/USD remains under pressure as traders stay focused on the general strength of the U.S. dollar.
-It looks that recent comments from U.S. President Joe Biden calmed markets, which was bullish for the U.S. dollar.
+EUR/USD remains under pressure as traders remain focused on the general strength of the U.S. dollar.

 R1:1.0790 – R2:1.0820 – R3:1.0840